rohitvns/End-to-End-Encrypted-Chat-Application/README.md

 key.

 • Client side computation:
-o Create Client signature through RSA algorithm, taking Digest from Hash algorithm and client private key as input. o Create Ciphertext through the AES variant, taking Message and Secret key as input. o Encrypt Secret key with RSA algorithm, taking Secret key and Server Public key as input.
+Creation of Client signature through RSA algorithm, taking Digest from Hash algorithm and client private key as input.
+Creation of Ciphertext through the AES variant, taking Message and Secret key as input.
+Encryption of the Secret key with RSA algorithm, taking Secret key and Server Public key as input.
 • Server side Computation:
-o Decrypt Secret key using RSA algorithm o Decrypt ciphertext using AES variant o Create message digest o Verify Client Signature
+Decryption of Secret key using RSA algorithm Decrypttion of ciphertext using AES variant
+Creation of message digest
+Verification of Client Signature